 Prevent Clogged Drains

-Preventing clogged drains can be easy with Roto-Rooter’s simple preventative tips designed to help you avoid a potential plumbing problem.
-From your kitchen sink and showers to your garbage disposal and toilets, follow these helpful steps throughout your home to help keep your drains clear and to avoid a clog:
+Preventing clogged drains can be easy with Roto-Rooter’s simple preventive tips designed to help you avoid a plumbing problem.
+From the kitchen sink and garbage disposal to tubs and showers to toilets, bathroom sinks and even floor drains.

 Your Kitchen Sink